xmlking/trust-broker/README.md

 ### Features

-1. Support plugable authenticate strategies ranging from
+1. Support pluggable authenticate strategies ranging from
   1. verifying a username and password with DB or LDAP
   2. delegated authentication using OAuth or
   3. federated authentication using OpenID Connect.